Joseph Van Mieghem DDS

 If you’re getting a replacement tooth, a bridge, or an implant, your dentist waits until your gums are healed to perform these procedures.
 To get the best results from your tooth extraction procedure, keep your mouth clean and practice good dental hygiene.

-To learn more about tooth extraction procedures at Lee and Van Mieghem DDS, schedule an appointment online today.
+To learn more about tooth extraction procedures at Joseph Van Mieghem DDS, schedule an appointment online today.